ncatlab/nlab-content/pages/2/2/2/2/22222/content.md

 \end{proof}

 \begin{proposition}
-A functor has a left multi-adjoint if and only if it facts (essentially uniquely) as a right adjoint functor followed by a discrete fibration.
+A functor has a left multiadjoint if and only if it facts (essentially uniquely) as a right adjoint functor followed by a discrete fibration.
 \end{proposition}

+Since both [[right adjoint]] functors and [[discrete fibrations]] have left multiadjoints, one direction follows from the closure of functors having left multiadjoints under composition.

+In the other direction, every functor $R$ factors into a [[final functor]] followed by a [[discrete fibration]] via the [[comprehensive factorisation]].
+If $R$ has a left multiadjoint, the final functor will in addition be right adjoint.

-For a proof, see ([Diers 80, Proposition 1.1](#Diers1980)).
+For a complete proof, see ([Diers 80, Proposition 1.1](#Diers1980)).

 ## Examples